- What Is

-What Is the Difference Between a CT Scan and a Colonoscopy?
+What Are the Main Differences Between a CT Scan and Colonoscopy?

 - CT scans utilize X-rays to form images of organs and tissues inside the body (for example, abdominal organs, brain, chest, lungs, heart) while colonoscopy is a procedure that can visualize only the inside surface of the colon.